 The 2021 Academy Award® Nominated Short Films

-The 2021 Academy Award® Nominated Short Films will be available for at-home viewing this year!
-As usual, you’ll be able to use your cinematic skills to predict the winners before the Oscars® are broadcast on ABC on the evening of April 25th.
+The 2021 Academy Award® Nominated Short Films are available for at-home viewing this year!
+You’ll be able to use your cinematic skills to predict the winners before the Oscars® are revealed on ABC on the evening of April 25th, or to enjoy all the Shorts for weeks after the envelopes are opened.

-When you watch the Shorts this year through the DIA’s link – which will be active for ticketing and viewing on the morning of April 2nd and will stay active 24 hours a day through April 25th – remember that a significant portion of ticket revenues will go directly to support the DFT, making it possible for us to reopen our historic 1,100-seat theatre for regular year-round public screenings as soon as our rigorous safety standards for audiences and staff can be fully met.
+When you watch the Shorts this year through the DIA’s link – which is now active for ticketing and viewing and will remain active 24 hours a day through May 14th – remember that a significant portion of ticket revenues will go directly to support the DFT, making it possible for us to reopen our historic 1,100-seat theatre for regular year-round public screenings as soon as our rigorous safety standards for audiences and staff can be fully met.

 The three categories of short nominees will be ticketed as three separate programs.
 Ticket prices are set at $12 for each category of nominees – animation, live-action, documentary.
-If you’re planning to watch all three categories, a specially discounted $30 pass will be available to view all the shorts in all three nominated categories.
-Ticket prices are per household.
+If you’re planning to watch all three categories, a specially discounted $30 bundle is available – either for your own household or as a thoughtful gift for friends or family anywhere in North America – allowing multiple viewings of all the shorts in all three nominated categories.

 The 2021 Shorts will be ready when you are, and seating is unlimited!
 Get tickets now >